 For more information about possible electives, please refer to the Elective Descriptions:

 Each year, CSA produces a High School Profile that outlines certain aspects of the graduating class:

 Chaparral Star Academy follows the state graduation plans under House Bill 5.
 For more information about how CSA handles graduation, please visit CSA's HB5 section of the website.
 The state also provides plenty of information about HB5, explaining the details of graduation including endorsements, distinguished & performance acknowledgements.

 Our students can also take college courses that count toward high school credit through Austin Community College’s Dual Credit program.
 ACC Courses are offered on campus and online as well, through the Dual Credit Program.

 CSA high school students can also earn credit outside of CSA such as taking correspondence courses through UT-Austin or Texas Tech, passing a credit-by-exam, online courses through the Texas Virtual School Network, or participation in extracurricular athletics or a fine arts program.

 At the end of every semester, a cumulative Grade Point Average (GPA) is calculated for each high school student along with a resultant class rank (purely based on GPA).
-AP courses and Pre-AP courses receive a weighted GPA to help boost the student’s score.
+AP courses and Honors courses receive a weighted GPA to help boost the student’s score.
 For more information on GPA, please visit CSA's GPA section of the website.